snjo/ProcessCSV/ProcessCsv/readme.txt

 /columnselect   /cs        Select columns in the CSV to keep in the target file.
                            If unspecified, all columns will be output.
                            Columns set to -1 will be empty.
-                           Example: /cs 0,-1,-1,21,8
+                           Example: /f 0,-1,-1,21,8

-/columncount    /cc        Manually specify the number of columns (fields) in the file.
+/columncount    /cc        Manually specify the number of columns in the file.
-                           Missing columns (fields) on a line will be added as empty values.
+                           Missing fields on a line will be added as empty values.
                            If not used, column count is guessed by the number of delimiters found on line 0 and 1
-                           Example: /cc 4
+                           Example: /fc 4

 /example        /ex        Lists a number of lines from the start of the file.
 (Default is 5 lines)
                            Example: /ex 10